 Black & Tan: Anyone who has the misfortune of googling my name will have the experience of discovering a number of interesting things about me, some of them true.
-Almost ten years ago, there was a debate, of the junior high food fight variety, involving certain things I was supposed to believe and hold about slavery, race relations, racism, etc. If anyone wants to get up to speed on that controversy, this is the book to get.
+About ten years ago, there was a debate, of the junior high cafeteria food fight variety, involving certain things I was supposed to believe and hold about slavery, race relations, racism, etc. If anyone wants to get up to speed on that controversy, this is the book to get.

 Blackthorn Winter: I have written a series of books for children, historical fiction, intended to walk kids through American history as they accompany the Monroe family.
 This is the first of those books and is set on the Chesapeake in the early 18th century, and involves pirates and some gold.